-- (c) determining whether a provision subject to monitoring under Part 10 has been, or is being, complied with; - (d) determining whether information subject to monitoring under Part 10 is correct. - (4) It is a condition of an emergency dealing determination that if: - (a) a dealing with a GMO is specified in the emergency dealing determination; and - (b) a particular condition of the emergency dealing determination applies to the dealing by a person;
+- (c) determining whether a provision subject to monitoring under Part 10 has been, or is being, complied with; - (d) determining whether information subject to monitoring under Part 10 is correct. - (5) Subsection (4) does not limit the conditions that may be specified in an emergency dealing determination.